konfirm/kontext/README.md

 - [Ractive](http://www.ractivejs.org)

+## Dowload
+You can download the latest version directly from the [dist folder](/konfirm/kontext/tree/master/dist) or from the [releases](/konfirm/kontext/releases), which also contains previous releases.

 ## Building instructions
 Building Kontext and its extensions is [quite simple](documentation/building.md).
+You usually only need this when you plan on contributing to Kontext or if you are just curious what our build-flow does.

 ## Usage